mikegore1000/SqueezeMe/README.md

             var config = new HttpConfiguration();
             config.MapHttpAttributeRoutes();

-            app.UseCompression(); // Adds the SqueezeMe middleware to the pipeline, no config required app.UseWebApi(config);
+            // Adds the SqueezeMe middleware to the pipeline, no config required by default. app.UseCompression();

+            // However, you can supply a list of MIME types to exclude from compression instead. app.UseCompression(excludedMimeTypes: new [] { "application/xml" });

+            app.UseWebApi(config);
         }
     }